istio/istio.io/content/docs/setup/kubernetes/additional-setup/config-profiles/index.md

 1. **remote**: used for configuring remote clusters of a multicluster mesh with a [single control plane topology](/docs/concepts/multicluster-deployments/#single-control-plane-topology).

-1. **multicluster-gateways**: used for configuring multicluster gateways of multicluster mesh with [multiple control plane topology](/docs/concepts/multicluster-deployments/#multiple-control-plane-topology).
+1. **multicluster-gateways**: used for configuring multicluster gateways of a multicluster mesh with [multiple control plane topology](/docs/concepts/multicluster-deployments/#multiple-control-plane-topology).

 1. **sds**: similar to the **default** profile, but also enables Istio's [SDS (secret discovery service)](/docs/tasks/security/auth-sds).